divolte/divolte-collector/docs/mapping_reference.rst

     map location() onto 'locationField'

+:Sources:

+  ``browser``

 :Description:
-  The location URL for the page-view that triggered the event: the full address in the address bar of the user's browser.
+  The location URL of the page where the event was triggered: the full address in the address bar of the user's browser.
 This includes the fragment part if this is present (the part after the ``#``), which is different from server side request logs which do not contain the fragment part.

 :Type:
   :code:`string`